msalibian/PreferentialMovement/README.md

 Warning
 -------

-Note that running this code (in particular the compilation of the C++ file) requires a large amount of RAM (we recommend 16GB).
+Note that running this code may require a large amount of RAM (we recommend 16GB).

 Simulation Example
 ------------------